-- Public or private opportunities or resources in the community include, but are not limited to, those associated with ownership and rental of housing, employment, education and governmental services and benefits; - Factors of concern to the Commission including but not limited to, socioeconomic class or status, physical condition or handicap, married or unmarried state, emotional condition, intellectual ability, age, sex, sexual preference, race, cultural characteristics, ethnic background, ancestry, citizenship, and religious, conscientious or philosophical belief; - The Commission will conduct such studies and undertake such responsibilities as the Council may direct; and - The Commission recommends allocation of Federal CDBG funds
+- Studying barriers to public or private opportunities or resources in the community including, but not limited to, those associated with ownership and rental of housing, employment, education and governmental services and benefits; - Studying factors of concern factors of concern including but not limited to, socioeconomic class or status, physical condition or handicap, married or unmarried state, emotional condition, intellectual ability, age, sex, sexual preference, race, cultural characteristics, ethnic background, ancestry, citizenship, and religious, conscientious or philosophical belief; - Conducting such studies and undertaking such responsibilities as the City Council may direct; and - Recommending grantees under the Human Services Resource Allocation Process, Community Development Block Grant, and Emerging Needs Fund.

-The Commission is composed of five members who are not Council Members, officers, or employees of the City, and who are residents of the City of Palo Alto.
-Terms are for three years and commence on May 1.
-See PAMC Sections 2.16 and 2.22.
+The Commission is composed of seven members who are not Council Members, officers, or employees of the City, and who are residents of the City of Palo Alto.
+Terms are for three years and commence on November 1.
+See Palo Alto Municipal Code (PAMC) Sections 2.16 and 2.22.